mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 #### Bug Fixes

 - Allow deleting clusters retry after failing.
 For example when there are permission issues.
-- federate karma-proxy only to Konvoy clusters
+- Federate karma-proxy only to Konvoy clusters
 - Fixed UI not showing some error messages
 - Fixed UI not allowing user to change context when attaching cluster
 - Disabled "View Logs" Link in UI for managed cluster which dont run Kibana